CheVeraId/domainauth-spec/draft-narea-domainauth.md

 These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

+# Serialisation

+All data structures in the DomainAuth protocol are defined using Abstract Syntax Notation One (ASN.1), as referenced in {{ASN.1}}.

+Implementations MAY use any standard ASN.1 encoding rules for storage and transmission, including Distinguished Encoding Rules (DER) as defined in {{ASN.1}}.

 # Implementation Status

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{RFC7942}}.
 The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.
 Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
 Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
 This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
 Readers are advised to note that other implementations may exist.